x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDomain/listCollectionSpaces_en.md

 ##DESCRIPTION##

-This function is used to enumerate all the collection space information in the specified domain.
+This function is used to list the collection space contained in the specified domain.

 ##PARAMETERS##